jonathanbcarlson/addRem/README.md

 # addRem
 ## Add reminders to go to a Zoom class
+## Usage
+- Note that you do have to give your terminal application administrative control to use addRem since it uses crontab to remind you.
+- First run addRem: `./addRem`
+- Then answer questions about the name of the event, zoom link, date and time, and where you want the reminder scripts to be stored.

 ## TODO:
 - [x] have user specify location of where reminders are stored